Gurujiii2507/tswd-portfolio/visualizing-government-debt.md

 | [home page](https://gurujiii2507.github.io/tswd-portfolio/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

+#Source Information and Data Explanation
+The data visualized here is sourced from the OECD National Accounts Statistics, a reputable repository that aggregates data on the national accounts of countries.
+The specific measure of general government debt-to-GDP ratio includes various liabilities such as currency and deposits, debt securities, and loans.
+It is crucial to note that changes in government debt over time reflect the impact of past government deficits, making the visualized trends an echo of historical economic policies.

 <iframe src="https://data.oecd.org/chart/7faF" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7faF" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2022</a></iframe>